 According to Dr. Genova, children actually need more sleep than adults.
 While each individual child has different sleep needs, the recommended sleep range differs among each age group.
-For children in elementary school, they need about 10 to 12 hours of sleep each night.
-Those who are in their middle school years, ages 11-14, should get between 10 and 11 hours of sleep.
-And late adolescents should aim to get around nine and a half hours of sleep.
+Children in elementary and middle school, ages 6 to 12, should get between 9 and 12 hours of sleep.
+For teens, ages 13 to 18, the recommendation is 8 to 10 hours of sleep each night.

 Unfortunately, many kids are not getting the sleep they need for a variety of reasons.
 Between school and extracurricular activities, busy schedules often make it more difficult for them to wind down at night.
 Athletics into the evening, for example, increase heart rates and are stimulating, which prevents kids from falling asleep at an early enough hour.
 Also, an adolescent is naturally inclined to go to sleep later at night and sleep until later in the morning.
 Unfortunately, most schools have early arrival times, which only set up students to lose out on necessary sleep.